bettaibi/yummy/README.md

 # yummy
-Yammy is an application which teaches you to cook by providing recipes, videos to follow.
+Yummy is an application which teaches you to cook by providing recipes, videos to follow.